Connecticut Divorce Lawyers – Family Law and Mediation Attorneys – Connecticut

 Alimony in Connecticut Divorces

 Another issue the Court may be called upon to resolve in a Connecticut divorce action is that of alimony.
 Under Connecticut divorce law, an award of alimony is based primarily on a spouse’s continuing duty to support.
-Alimony may involve a lump sum, periodic payments, a transfer of assets and/or other forms of payments or transfers.
+Alimony may involve a lump sum, periodic payments, transfer of assets and/or other forms of payments or transfers.
 The primary distinction between an alimony award and a property distribution is the purpose for which the award was made.
 Alimony, whether periodic or lump sum is based primarily upon a continuing duty to support arising out of the obligation of support which the spouses assume toward each other as a result of the marriage.

 Property Distributions in Connecticut Divorce